gokulbalagopal/gokulbalagopal.github.io/_pages/cv.md

 *January 2020 - Present, Dallas, TX*

-- Established a Methodology for Quantifying the Sudden Variation in Particulate Matter (PM) Concentration.
-- Currently there is no established methodology for quantifying the sudden variation in particulate matter (PM) concentration that transpired within the given hourly interval.
+- Developed a methodology for measuring rapid variations in particulate matter (PM) concentration within an hour, applied in Joppa,one of DFW's most polluted area, using geostatistical   variogram analysis for optimal measurement frequency.
-- The investigation is done in one of the most polluted areas of DFW, known as Joppa, and the frequency of measurements are calculated using a geostatistical method called variogram which is used for finding the location of gold nuggets in a mine.
-- Measurement time ranged from 1 to 2 minutes for the actively polluted areas indicating how frequently the monitor must be active.
-- An air parcel trajectory model called HYSPLIT was used to determine the course of polluted air, hence facilitating the identification of its origins.
+- Achieved measurement intervals of 1-2 minutes in polluted areas, optimizing air quality monitor power usage.
-- Visualized the Polluted Air Parcels to identify Potential Particulate Matter (PM) sources across DFW metroplex.
+- Utilized the HYSPLIT model for tracking polluted air parcels to identify pollution sources across DFW.
-- To provide affordable and high accuracy air quality monitoring systems for low-income neighborhoods in DFW.
+- Enhanced air quality monitoring in low-income neighborhoods by calibrating low-cost sensors with research-grade sensors using machine learning, significantly improving accuracy and reducing costs.
-- Employed research-grade sensors, like Palas as reference and calibrated the cheaper monitors with them using machine learning.
-This doubled their accuracy and reduced the installation cost to less than one percent.
-- Various regression models were used in our study and among them, neural network model yielded the greatest correlation coefficient of 0.99.
-A total of 17 measurements obtained from the  cheaper nodes were utilized as the independent variables, while 6 measurements of PM levels were used as the target variable.
-- Live Dashboards to visualize the time series data of the cheaper monitors were created using python’s plotly package.
-This helps in detecting outages, anomalies in sensor measurement and successfully handling them
+- Implemented stacking regression models with a correlation coefficient of 0.99 for precise PM level prediction, proving more efficient than deep neural networks.
+- Created live dashboards with Plotly for real-time data visualization, enabling efficient anomaly detection and sensor management.
 *Supervisor: Professor David Lary*

 ### University of Houston